 State of Affairs of Ransomware Attacks in India: 2019

 Did you know more than 230,000 ransomware attack submissions were discovered in 2019 between April 1st and September 30th?
 Last year, the resurging ransomware attack in India became a headache for the corporate sectors targeting and affecting various organizations across the nation.
 In fact, the three most notorious members of the ransomware family- Ryuk, Purga, and Stop made major headlines in the nation.

 Ryuk seemed to have been the most active threat landscape in the Indian public as well as private sectors.
 On the other hand, brute-force attacks on RDP and SMBs seemed to have steadily increased in 2019.

-Ransomware attacks are not only rising at the double rate globally but are also greatly varying in ransom, amounting up to $5,300,000 and $1,032,460 on average.
-Although, these figures may vary depending upon the cost of attacks and how devastating the consequence will be!
-To know how brutal ransomware attacks can get, here are the top attacks that have taken place in India till now.
+Although, this figure may vary later depending upon the cost of attacks and its devastating consequences.
+To know how brutal ransomware attacks can get, here are the top devastating ransomware attacks that took place in India.